 - Hybrid Stepper Motor

-Variable Reluctance Stepper Motor Working Principle
+Variable Reluctance Stepper Motor Working

 Its rotor is made out of slotted steel laminations and has no winding in it.
 The stator usually is wound for three phases.

 The stator windings are excited with the help of an external circuit in a specified sequence and the rotor seeks that position in which the reluctance between the stator and the rotor is minimum.

 Figure shows a schematic representation of a variable reluctance stepper motor having six salient poles (teeth) with exciting winding around each of them.
 The rotor has four salient projections only.